 Mondays, 1:30 pm - 4:30 pm

 This course will trace Chaucer’s developing ambition and status as a vernacular author in several of his mature works.
-The following list of texts and topics is intended to show how I will maintain continuity.
+The following list of texts and topics is intended to show how we will maintain continuity.
 Particularly in the weeks devoted to Troilus, there will also be time for other topics, to be chosen according to students’ interests.

 Weeks 1-3: The House of Fame.
 The lies of the Classical auctores; travelling to Fame’s house; Fame’s fickleness; orality and literacy, outside and inside Fame’s house; looking forward (Troy, faithful women, and the tales of pilgrims).